 “Your net worth is determined by what remains after your bad habits are subtracted from your good habits.”

 There are countless and confusingly different ways to measure wealth and plan for retirement.
-We are going to skip all of those, and focus on something so much more valuable – Financial Freedom.
+We are going to skip all of those, and focus on something so much more valuable – Freedom Day.
 It is healthier, more inspiring, and lasts longer.
-Financial Freedom occurs when multiple streams of income exceed all expenses (needs and wants), and can last until the age of 100.
+Freedom Day occurs when multiple streams of income exceed all expenses (needs and wants), and can last until the age of 100.
 Overflow is kept separate, as contingency cash, for unplanned events.

 We found five keys to finally, and definitively solve the question: How Much is Enough?